gsbm/autosculptor/README.md

 ```
 If you still have trouble installing Gradio to Blender python, please check [this StackExchange thread](https://blender.stackexchange.com/questions/5287/using-3rd-party-python-modules).

+### APIs

+Please note that services availability cannot be guaranteed at all times.
+This add-on relies entirely on community APIs, operated through Gradio clients.
+These APIs are hosted on [Hugging Face](https://huggingface.co/) and are therefore subject to the vagaries of (rare) outages.
+You can find out more about the [status of services](https://status.huggingface.co/) on their own page.

+In addition, some Spaces on which APIs are hosted can also be paused or put on standby at any time.
+To manually check the status of an individual service, please refer to the [list of API hosts](#available-models).

 ## Available models

 | Model pipeline | API Host(s) | Average generation time |